 To register for an Institute course as a non-degree student, please visit the Continuing Education Student Services page.
 If you are experiencing difficulties with your registration for an Institute, please contact Continuing Education Student Services at email@example.com with your questions about the registration process.

 Full payment is required at the time of registration.
 Please visit the Institute Tuition page for more information.
 If a 3rd party sponsor will be paying for you, or you will be using tuition remission, please contact the Continuing Education Student Services office to submit the paperwork.

-If you are a JHSPH student and are enrolled in a degree or certificate program at the Bloomberg School, please register through SIS just as you would for regular term courses.
+If you are a BSPH student and are enrolled in a degree or certificate program at the Bloomberg School, please register through SIS just as you would for regular term courses.

 Academic Credit, Not for Credit, Pass/Fail

 Students wishing to take courses in the Summer Institutes must decide on the format in which they wish to take the courses: